nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ### Before writing code
 1. **Configuring the coding style**

-    If using IDEA, follow this guide [IDEA: Configuring the code style](https://se-education.org/guides/tutorials/intellijCodeStyle.html) to setup IDEA’s coding style to match ours.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;If using IDEA, follow this guide [IDEA: Configuring the code style](https://se-education.org/guides/tutorials/intellijCodeStyle.html) to setup IDEA’s coding style to match ours.

 2. **Set up CI**

-    There is no set up required as the project comes with a GitHub Actions config files, located in `.github/workflows` folder.
-When GitHub detects these files, it will run the CI for the project automatically at each push to the master branch or to any PR.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There is no set up required as the project comes with a GitHub Actions config files, located in `.github/workflows` folder.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When GitHub detects these files, it will run the CI for the project automatically at each push to the master branch or to any PR.

 3. **Learn the design**

-    When you are ready to start writing codes, we recommended that you have a look at AniChan's overall design by reading about it at [AniChan's architecture](DeveloperGuide.md#31-architecture).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;When you are ready to start writing codes, we recommended that you have a look at AniChan's overall design by reading about it at [AniChan's architecture](DeveloperGuide.md#31-architecture).

 <br/>